yooonyy/IMC_prosperity2/README.md

     - max storage 5000, storage fee 0.1 seashell / orchid timestamp <br>
 </details>

+- Sunlight and Humidity is useless....
+In graph it looks like working as leading indicator, however not at all. <br>
+- so we gave up to use them and also other teams didnt use it. <br>

  <br> <br>

 ### Round 3: Basket Arbitrage Trading <br>
-- Buying Undervalued Places Comparing KOSPI 200 ETF NAV And Component (1CU) <br>
+- Buying Undervalued Places Comparing ETF NAV And Component (1CU) <br>

 <details>
  <summary> Official TV Broadcasting Summay </summary>